 I noticed that almost half the cars/drivers coming your way will wave at you.

-On the flip side there is not a lot of sources of water or supplies going this way.
-Following Hwy 32 Cabri has a completely stocked Co-op grocery store (closes at 6pm on Monday to Friday, 5pm on Saturday and I think closed on Sunday).
-Cabri is 66 km’s from Swift Current
+On the flip side, there are not a lot of sources of water or supplies going this way.
+Following Hwy 32, Cabri has a completely stocked Co-op grocery store (closes at 6 PM on Monday to Friday, 5 PM on Saturday, and I think closed on Sunday).
+Cabri is 66 km’s from Swift Current.

 A little further west is Abbey.
 They had a hotel that looked like it had a restaurant.
-Further west is Lancer which look like modern day ghost town.
+Further west is Lancer, which looks like modern-day ghost town.
 I saw no services there.

 It is about 20 km’s of gravel roads to get to the Great Sand Hills.
 There is no camping at the sand hills.